Fruitfulcode/anaglyph-lite/readme.txt

     Copyright
 -------------------------------------------------------

-Anaglyph-lite is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code (www.fruitfulcode.com)
+Anaglyph-lite is a free WordPress responsive theme with theme options panel, designed and developed in Fruitful Code.
 Feel free to use and modify this theme as you like.
 Anaglyph-lite is distributed under the GPLv2 license (http://www.gnu.org/licenses/gpl-2.0.html)